-Benefits for salmon, tribes and fishing communities drive interest in a breaching option
+Benefits for salmon, orca, tribes and fishing communities drive interest in a breaching option

 The potential for improvements to West Coast salmon populations is one of the main factors prompting interest in breaching the LSRD.
 Salmon and steelhead have declined by over 90% compared to their pre-dam abundances in the Columbia and Snake River system and the total abundance of salmon and steelhead in the Columbia River is at or near the level it was when the first Endangered Species Act (ESA) listings were registered in the mid-1990s.
+A recent draft National Oceanic and Atmospheric Administration (NOAA) report identified hydrosystem-related limiting factors have the greatest impact on survival on four of the Snake River stocks.
+The NOAA report states achieving healthy, harvestable stocks will require a comprehensive suite of management actions including significant reductions in direct and indirect mortality from mainstem dams and the restoration of the lower Snake River through breaching of the LSRD.
+It also emphasizes the urgency of action to reverse the downward trend of the populations and create improvements to subsequent generations of salmon necessary to avoid extinction and rebuild the populations.

+Over the past two years, returns of some Snake River salmon and steelhead populations have increased compared to extreme low returns of the previous five years, but are still only a fraction of historic levels and far below the goals agreed to by the NOAA Columbia Basin Partnership Task Force, a diverse set of stakeholders and tribes.
 Currently, 42% of Snake River spring/summer Chinook populations have natural origin spawner abundances at or below the Quasi-Extinction Threshold (QET).
 For Snake River steelhead, 19% of populations are at or below QET.
 It is expected that more of these populations will be reduced to below QET levels within a few years without significant action to improve survival.
-The percentage of returning adult salmon is below the level of sustainability.
-In addition to increased survival, breaching the LSRD is expected to provide a long-term benefit to species that spawn or rear in the mainstem Snake River habitats, such as fall Chinook, with an estimated 140 miles of additional spawning habitat on the Lower Snake River representing a 15-fold increase.
+The percentage of returning adult salmon per outmigrating juvenile fish is below the level of sustainability.
+In addition to increased survival, breaching the LSRD is expected to provide a long-term benefit to species that spawn or rear in the mainstem Snake River habitats, such as fall Chinook, with an estimated 140 miles of additional spawning habitat on the lower Snake River representing a 15-fold increase.7